monix/monix.io/_tut/docs/3x/eval/task.md

    specified timespan is exceeded without the source being ready.

-Therefore in order to block on a result, you have to first convert it into a `Future` by means of `runAsync` and then you can block on it:
+Therefore in order to block on a result, you have to first convert it into a `Future` by means of `runToFuture` and then you can block on it:

 ```tut:silent
 import monix.execution.Scheduler.Implicits.global